KaelWD/hono-session/README.md

 #### `cookieOptions` (default secure, httpOnly, path=/)

-Options for both cookie types, passed directly to hono's `setCookie()`.
+Options for both cookie types, passed directly to hono's [`setCookie()`](https://hono.dev/docs/helpers/cookie#options).

+#### `existsCookieOptions` (default cookieOptions)

+Custom options for the exists cookie, will be merged with `cookieOptions`.
+If you have hono on "api.example.com" and a static frontend on "example.com" or another subdomain you will have to set `existsCookieOptions: { domain: 'example.com' }` to be able to read it from `document.cookie`.

 ### Session properties